Lean and ERP together is an oxymoron in the minds of many people

-With the Kanban cards in place they next created an interface that would allow them to scan-in or key-in the cards on the shop floor when they went empty.
+With the Kanban cards in place, they next created an interface that would allow them to scan-in or key-in the cards on the shop floor when they went empty.
 This sets up an action interface that sends a notification to the buyer/planner for the parts.
 Though our suppliers could not support electronic advanced shipping notices, it is possible to receive a notice that the Kanban is in transit.
 Upon arrival, the scanning or entry of the Kanban automatically moves the status from “in-process” to “received,” or if incoming inspection is not specified in the workflow it transfers to “full” status.
 Having the status of all the Kanbans available online is helpful because exceptions can be highlighted and managed easily because all transactions are time-stamped.
 Monitoring and reacting to exceptions is much more manageable.
 With the recent upgrade in Oracle to 11i, the system will auto create a new PO release and auto-fax the Kanban without human intervention after a Kanban is recorded as empty on the shop floor.

 Automating the Replenishment Cycle with a Sister Stamping Facility Running with Discrete Work Orders and Traditional MRP

 One time-consuming problem was how to handle the Kanban signals going into a sister stamping facility several miles away from the main assembly plant.
-Within the Oracle applications we were able to set up an electronic workflow that significantly stream-lined the whole process to take consumption-based Kanban triggers and set them up in the discrete MRP/work order based system used in the stamping facility.
+Within the Oracle applications, we were able to set up an electronic workflow that significantly streamlined the whole process to take consumption-based Kanban triggers and set them up in the discrete MRP/work order based system used in the stamping facility.

 First, the decision was made to match the Kanban quantity from the assembly plant to match-up with the desired work-order quantity for the stamping plant.
 When a Kanban went ‘empty,’ this set up a batch interface trigger to auto-create a master schedule demand at the stamping plant for a release order to make more stampings, with a due date.
-Within the system this auto-updated the Kanban status from “empty” to “in-process” with an estimated delivery date.
+Within the system, this auto-updated the Kanban status from “empty” to “in-process” with an estimated delivery date.
 Another interface at the discrete stamping operation auto-generated and scheduled a work order to be released to production.

 When the discrete work order was ultimately keyed-in as complete and a shipping document was created, the system automatically updates the Kanban record as being “in-transit” with the exact quantity produced.
 The act of processing the receipt at the assembly plant serves the function of both updating the Kanban record to “received” and updated the accounting system to record the sale between the divisions.

 There are many benefits to this approach.
 With an electronic status being maintained it was easy to keep track of, and if necessary, follow up on open Kanbans between the plants.
-The human effort and delays associated with creating demand in the stamping plant’s discrete system was automated.
+The human effort and delays associated with creating demand in the stamping plant’s discrete system were automated.
 The effort to create, schedule and dispatch the work order in the stamping plant was essentially automated.
 Keying-in transactions for the product as it was moved from the stamping facility into the assembly plant was automated by way of recording the bar-code on the incoming Kanban.
 All of these measures reduced human effort and the potential for human error as well – both hallmarks of a Lean approach.

 Improving Transaction Timeliness and Reduced Waste and Errors for Production Reporting and Kanban Transactions – Both In-process and Finished Goods